-The original 12-step program was developed by Alcoholics Anonymous, founded in 1935 by Bob Smith and Bill Wilson, who were addicted to alcohol and looking to maintain sobriety.
+The original 12-step program was developed by Alcoholics Anonymous.
+AA was founded in 1935 by Bob Smith and Bill Wilson.
+They were addicted to alcohol and looking to maintain sobriety.

-12-step programs are not medical treatment; however, they do have something important to offer people attempting to quit an addiction.
+12-step programs are not medical treatment.
+But they do have something important to offer people attempting to quit an addiction.

-12-step programs work by providing a social network that can attract and engage people long-term.
+12-step programs work by providing a community that attracts and engages people long-term.
 This support group offers mental health benefits for members, which reduces relapse risk.
-This system works because addiction tends to be a chronic relapsing condition that requires ongoing support.
+This is necessary because addiction is a chronic relapsing condition that requires ongoing support.

-12-step programs also emphasize the powerfully compulsive nature of addiction rather than a moral failing, which helps relieve addicts from feeling guilt which hinders recovery.
+12-step programs also emphasize that addiction is a disease, not a moral failure.
+This helps addicts let go of guilt, which hinders recovery.

 Do You Have to be Religious to Follow the 12 Steps?